qbrilliance/qristal-core/examples/README.md

 An example of asynchronous circuit execution, using 32 workers to perform 3200 circuit executions.

+`benchmark/pyGSTi.py`

+_qubits_: 2
+_gate depth_: variable (depends on the set maximum length)
+_noise_: true/false (depends on the options set in session)

+A simple example demonstrating the creation of a gate set tomography experiment design for 2-qubit gates Rx(pi/2), Ry(pi/2), and CZ using pyGSTi.
+The corresponding circuit list is evaluated through qristal.core.benchmark and the gathered results are loaded back into pyGSTi and used to create a human-readable html report.

+`benchmark/qst.py`

+_qubits_: 2
+_gate depth_: 2
+_noise_: false

+Python implementation of the C++ example `qst` demonstrating a quantum state tomography.

+`benchmark/qst_fidelity.py`

+_qubits_: 2
+_gate depth_: 1
+_noise_: false

+Python implementation of the C++ example `qst_fidelity` demonstrating a quantum state tomography experiment, evaluating the quantum state fidelity.

+`benchmark/qpt.py`

+_qubits_: 1
+_gate depth_: 1
+_noise_: false

+Python implementation of the C++ example `qpt` demonstrating a quantum process tomography.

+`benchmark/qpt_fidelity.py`

+_qubits_: 2
+_gate depth_: 1
+_noise_: false

+Python implementation of the C++ example `qpt_fidelity` demonstrating a quantum process tomography experiment, evaluating the quantum process fidelity.

 `comparator.py`

 _qubits_: 9 (comparator), 2 (comparator_as_oracle)